awzheng/SageWall/README.md

 3. **Run the notebook** in SageMaker Studio to train and deploy the endpoint
 4. **Connect the Streamlit app** by entering your endpoint name in the sidebar

-Check the notebook (`SageWall_Training.ipynb`) for detailed step-by-step instructions — I wrote it like a tutorial so it's easy to follow.
+Check the notebook (`SageWall_Training.ipynb`) for detailed step-by-step instructions.
+I wrote it like a tutorial so it's easy to follow.

 ---

-## 📚 Dataset
+## Dataset

-**NSL-KDD** — The standard benchmark for intrusion detection research.
+**NSL-KDD:** The standard benchmark for intrusion detection research.

 - 125,973 training records
-- 41 features → 122 after one-hot encoding
+- 41 features, 122 after one-hot encoding
 - 5 classes: Normal, DoS, Probe, R2L, U2R

 ---

-## 🗺️ What's Next
+## What's Next

 - [ ] Add automated testing with pytest
 - [ ] Deploy Streamlit app to AWS (EC2 or App Runner)